xoopscube/documentation/en/development/installation.md

 A remote installer script can be used with a hosting environment for automated installation.

-XCL instaler is available in the following formats.
+XCL installer is available in the following format.

 ```git
 $ git clone https://github.com/xoopscube : installer